Appearance

 Examples

-allows you to export your Next.js application to static HTML, which can be run standalone without the need of a Node.js server.
-It is recommended to only use next export
+next export allows you to export your Next.js application to static HTML, which can be run standalone without the need of a Node.js server.
+It is recommended to only use next export if you don't need any of the unsupported features requiring a server.

 If you're looking to build a hybrid site where only some pages are prerendered to static HTML, Next.js already does that automatically.
 Learn more about Automatic Static Optimization and Incremental Static Regeneration.